aleen42/gitbook-comments/README.md

 ### Usage

-Just find the plugin on GitBook and install it on your project.

-And then, install [the GitHub app](https://github.com/apps/aleen42-gitbook-comments) in your repository for accessing comments.
+Install [the GitHub app](https://github.com/apps/aleen42-gitbook-comments) in your repository for accessing comments firstly.

 Configuration options can be set as an object like the following snippet: